jiankang1991/SauMoCo/README.md

 ---

-This repo contains the codes for the TGRS paper: ....
-We propose a new unsupervised deep metric learning model, called spatially augmented momentum contrast (SauMoCo), which has been specially designed to characterize unlabeled RS scenes.
+This repo contains the codes for the TGRS paper: [Deep Unsupervised Embedding for Remotely Sensed Images based on Spatially Augmented Momentum Contrast](https://ieeexplore.ieee.org/document/9140372) We propose a new unsupervised deep metric learning model, called spatially augmented momentum contrast (SauMoCo), which has been specially designed to characterize unlabeled RS scenes.
 Based on the first law of geography, the proposed approach defines a spatial augmentation criteria to uncover semantic relationships among land cover tiles.
 Then, a queue of deep embeddings is constructed to enhance the semantic variety of RS tiles within the considered contrastive learning process, where an auxiliary CNN model serves as an updating mechanism.
 Some codes are modified from [CMC](https://github.com/HobbitLong/CMC) and [Tile2Vec](https://github.com/ermongroup/tile2vec).

 ![alt text](./Selection_002.png)